HazemSamir/HazemSamir.github.io/_posts/2016-07-25-spam-emails-to-github-users-python.md

 	GET http://api.gihub.com/users
 ```

-Github will send back a JSON formated response that is a JSON list of objects like with this format:
+Github will send back a JSON formated response that is a list of objects with this format:

 ```
 	[